IsayIsee/routeros_hotspot_generator/README.md

 	* db_path: The SQLite DB path (use absolute path!!!)

 Once the Router and Server configuration is done, you may set up the Scheduler (cron) to run the script every a certain time.

+Important: If you're using the Tiny Core Linux appliance, don't forget to run filetool.sh in order to save the changes!

 ## License